Skip to main content

 "My eldest one is as beautiful as Maa Lokkhi and as skilled as Maa Saraswati.
 She has a heart of gold."
 He gushed.
 "She is more than what we deserve."

-"And sometimes she is a bit fierce like Kaali, Jetha moshai omitted that," Batuk spoke under his breath, making Som and Aniruddha stare at each other amused.
+"And sometimes she is a bit fierce like Kaali, Jetha moshai omitted that," Batuk spoke under his breath, making Som and Aniruddha stare at each other, amused.

-"So all of you have to work," Trilochan spoke after the Mukhopadhyay's left.
+"So all of you have to work," Trilochan spoke after the Mukhopadhyays left.
 "There are only a few weeks left and lots to be done.
 Binoy, sit with me tonight for the budget.
 Aniruddha, look at the billings and accounts.
 Batuk, help with the decorations.
-Bondita will take care of the Totto, Pronami, sarees and jewellery.
+Bondita will take care of the Totto, Pronamis, sarees and jewellery.
 Som decides the menu."
 Everyone nodded.
 "Also, Aniruddha, sit with us for the guest list," Binoy added.
 "In case we forget someone."

 "Baba, I have a case pending at Calcutta tomorrow.
 I will be back the next day."
 He said, "Can we sit after that?"
 Binoy agreed.